srvCodes/continual-learning-benchmark/README.md

 The experiments were performed on 8 publicly available HAR datasets.
 These can downloaded from the drive link in `datasets/`.

+## Experimental protocol

+The experiments for each dataset and for each train set / exemplar size were performed on 30 random sequences of tasks.
+The logs in `output_reports/[dataname]` (created after executing the bash script) contain the performances of each individual task sequence as the incremental learning progresses.
+The final accuracy is then reported as the average over the 30 runs (see instructions below for evaluation).

 ## Evaluating the logs

 For evaluation, please uncomment the lines per the instructions in `runner.py`.
 This can be used to measure forgetting scores [1], base-new-old accuracies, and average report by holdout sizes.

+## Modified Forgetting Measure

 ## Combination of techniques